wolf71/Qsqlite/Readme.md

       - ncorp_Profit ( "t_ID" text, "Type" text, "P" integer )
       - why 3 tables? because Qsqlite found json data include a sub-list call Product and Profit, so auto create other 2 sub-tables.
     - Note: Currently only the first level of sub-table creation is supported, it will not be recursive to the following levels.
+- 2.5 Load Bioinformatics GeneBank Format Features Data.
+	- using: **loadgb gbfile tb01**
+		- load bioinformatics genebank file (etc: .gb/.gbff/.gpff) features info to table.
+		- A file that will import to **three tables**, table structure
+			- (01) tb01 (input table name)
+				- locus text, type text, gene text, start integer, end integer,location text, product text, protein_id text, note text
+			- (02) tb01_def (table name add _def, corresponding to the definition of each LOCUS)
+				- locus text, locusinfo text, reference text, accession text, version text, dblink text, keywords text, source text, organism text, comment text
+			- (03) tb01_ref (table name add _ref, corresponding to all the contents of each LOCUS' REFERENCE description)
+				- locus text, reference text, title text, authors text, journal text, pubmed text, remark text
+		- A genebank file may contain more than one Features block, which can be distinguished by locus;
+		- start, end content only for (123..345) Simple location, for join/complement such complex location, fill in 0, 0, real content in the location field.
+		- The note field is a compound field that aggregates all other contents of Features here, using item1=value1;item2=value2 ...
+Schema expression.
+		- The translation content of Features, the file's sequence information ORIGIN are ignored.

 ### 3. Draw functions (line, histogram, Violin box, scatter)
 - 3.1 **draw s** Scatter plot